Nice to meet you.

 • Can we generate enough cash flow to break even for now?

-• Can we generate enough cash flow to break even indefinitely at our current state?
+• Can we generate enough cash flow to break even indefinitely in our current state?

 • Can we generate enough cash flow to generate a return?

-Businesses who have reached the survival stage often fail because they cannot sustain the cash flow they have created.
-Their primary focus at this stage is building a stable business model that will allow them to break even short-term and then long-term.
+Businesses that have reached the survival stage often fail because they cannot sustain their created cash flow.
+Their primary focus at this stage is building a stable business model that will allow them to break even in the short and long term.

-Many small businesses stay in stage two for the duration of their existence, scraping by on meager margins.
-However, to move onto stage three, a business should focus on developing enough cash flow to generate a return (profit).
+Many small businesses stay in stage two for their existence, scraping by on meager margins.
+However, to move on to stage three, a business should focus on developing enough cash flow to generate a return (profit).

-Once a small business has begun to generate a profit, the owners face a decision: what do they do with the profit?
-Most owners will use it for one of two things: to fund other things (personal or business) or to reinvest back into the company to grow it further.
+Once a small business has begun to generate a profit, the owners face a decision: What do they do with the profit?
+Most owners will use it to fund other things (personal or business) or reinvest in the company to grow it further.

-• What systems do we need to build to keep the business profitable?
+• What techniques do we need to build to keep the business profitable?

 • How do we hire the right staff to help us achieve our goals?

 Businesses that fail during stage three do so because the profitability they’ve developed crumbles, often reverting back to stage two.
-For owners who choose to use profits to fund other things, this often means an external market shift.
-But for owners in stage three that choose a growth track, failure often occurs because they neglect to develop the systems and staff to sustain the business while they attempt to do so.
+This often means an external market shift for owners who use profits to fund other things.
+However, for owners in stage three who choose a growth track, failure often occurs because they neglect to develop the systems and staff to sustain the business while they attempt to do so.

-Businesses who choose not to grow further should focus on sustainability and systems, whereas businesses who desire to grow further need to focus on finding resources (financial and staff) that can help them do so, in addition to maintaining sustainability.
+Businesses that choose not to grow further should focus on sustainability and systems, whereas businesses that desire to grow further need to find resources (financial and staff) that can help them do so and maintain sustainability.
 Businesses that do this successfully move to stage four.

-Businesses that reach the takeoff stage are growing exponentially and management of that growth becomes the top priority.
-Businesses at this stage become more decentralized, creating challenges smaller businesses do not face.
+Businesses that reach the takeoff stage are growing exponentially, and managing that growth becomes the top priority.
+At this stage, businesses become more decentralized, creating challenges smaller businesses do not face.

 • How do we hire the right people quickly to keep up with demands?